 - Temperature: 68-82 degrees Fahrenheit

-Platys are small, peaceful, and come in a dazzling variety of colors such as red, green, blue, and yellow.
+Platies are small, peaceful, and come in a dazzling variety of colors such as red, green, blue, and yellow.
 They’re relatively simple to take care of and are often recommended to first-time aquarium hobbyists.
-As you research and shop for them, you’ll probably see many of the following varieties – and likely more!

-- Red Coral: This type of platy will add some vibrancy to your tank with their vivid red color.
+- Red Coral: This type of platy will add some vibrancy to your tank with its vivid red color.

 - Bleeding-Heart: Bleeding Hearts have rosy streaks that run vertically down their bodies.